janlukasschroeder/sec-api-python/README.md

 ## SEC EDGAR Filings Query API

 The Query API allows you to search and filter all 18 million filings and exhibits published on SEC EDGAR using a large set of search parameters.
+The database behind the Query API includes all EDGAR filing form types published since 1993 and over 800,000 EDGAR filer entities, with new filings being indexed and searchable as soon as they are published on SEC EDGAR.

-You can search by ticker, CIK, form type, filing date, SIC code, period of report, series and class IDs, items of 8-K and other filings, and many more.
+You can search filings by ticker, CIK, form type, filing date, SIC code, period of report, series and class IDs, items of 8-K and other filings, and many more.
 The API returns all filing metadata in a [standardized JSON format](https://sec-api.io/docs/query-api#response-format).

-Filings are indexed and searchable as soon as they are published on SEC EDGAR.
-Various examples are provided below, in the [official documentation](https://sec-api.io/docs/query-api), and in our [sandbox](https://sec-api.io/sandbox).
+Examples are provided below, in the [official documentation](https://sec-api.io/docs/query-api), and in our [sandbox](https://sec-api.io/sandbox).

----
+### Examples

-The example below retrieves all 10-Q filings filed by TSLA in 2020.
+The following example retrieves all 10-Q filings filed by TSLA in 2020.

 ```python
 from sec_api import QueryApi